balihoo/style-library/_elements/drop-down-menu.md

 ---
 layout: post
-title: Time Picker
+title: Drop-down Menu
-category: element
 ---

-The time picker control is used when the user needs to select an exact time of day.
-It is usually grouped with a Time Zone field.
+Use a drop-down menu when the user needs to select one of 2-10 choices and there is no default or there is a blank state option at the top of the list.
+Make sure the field is clearly labeled and that all options within the menu are consistently labeled.

 Preview: